jmsmoorehead/music/Installing-and-starting-jack.md

 jackd -r -d alsa -r 44100 -P
 ```

 An alternative is to use the qjackctl gui.
-If you want to use jack through pulse audio on modern versions of linux see [here](https://wiki.archlinux.org/index.php/PulseAudio/Examples#PulseAudio_through_JACK)
+If you want to use jack through pulseaudio on dbus enabled distros like Arch or Ubuntu 15.04 of linux see [here](https://wiki.archlinux.org/index.php/PulseAudio/Examples#PulseAudio_through_JACK)

 We hope to support ALSA audio in future versions.